jansc/ncgopher/ROADMAP.md

  - [ ] Download gopherhole for offline reading
  - [ ] Setting for encoding
  - [ ] Bug: do not add non finger/gemini/gopher-url's to history.
 Do not add binary-download-urls to history.
 Do not add query item type to history
+ - [ ] Caching

+ - [ ] Subscribe to Atom feeds
+ - [ ] Function for copy link to page (See e.g. https://github.com/robatipoor/cbs)
+ - [ ] Spartan protocol support
+ - [ ] Titan protocol support

+# Bugs
+ - [ ] Reload does not work on internal about sites (or maybe it does - need to recompile to integrate changes)